Travis Cherry

 Travis Cherry is a two-time Grammy-nominated American music producer, musician and songwriter from Raleigh, North Carolina.
-He has worked with artists such as Bone Thugs and Harmony, Keith Sweat, Jennifer Lopez, Trina, Snoop Dogg, and J. Holiday.
+He has worked with artists such as Bone Thugs and Harmony, Keith Sweat, Jennifer Lopez, Trina, Snoop Dogg, Charlie Wilson and J. Holiday.
 His work appears on the Gold-selling album Back of My Lac' by J. Holiday and on Jennifer Lopez's 2007 album Brave.
-He also appeared on Episode 3 of the first season of BET's TV show Keyshia Cole: The Way It Is.
+He also appeared in Episode 3 of the first season of BET's TV show Keyshia Cole: The Way It Is.

 Education

 Travis Cherry graduated from William G. Enloe GT/IB Center for the Humanities, Sciences, and the Arts in Raleigh, North Carolina.
 He also attended Louisburg College and St. Augustine's University.